Death and drawing of benefits

 In brief - Tax Charges on Lump Sums:

-Pre 75 death – Nil if 'designated' within two years of death – Marginal rate if designated after two years
+Pre 75 death – Nil if 'designated' within two years of death – recipient's marginal rate if designated after two years

 As an alternative to paying a Lump Sum on death, a drawdown pension can be paid to any beneficiary upon death, and eventually their successor.